Raon1123/raon1123.github.io/_posts/2022-04-26-intro-to-slurm.md

 ---
-title: Foundation of Machine Learning
+title: How to install Slurm?
 tags: [Lab]
 ---